DigiGoat/.github/profile/README.md

     - A place for milk awards
   - [x] LA history
     - A place for all of your goat's LA scores
+  - [x] Live preview
+    - Preview your changes before you publish

 ## Ideas: